 The spring is located in approximately the middle of the western shore of the lake, at the fountain of Ain Jidy, from which Ein Gedi takes its name.

 Its original name was “Hazezon Tamar” (in Hebrew: “dividing the dates”), after the palm trees surrounding the area.

 Ein Gedi History and Archeology

-With its strategic location on the Western shore of the Dead Sea, Ein Gedi dates back some 5,000 years and was originally a fishing town and an important source of medicinal balsam.
+With its strategic location on the Western shore of the Dead Sea, Ein Gedi dates back some 5,000 years and was originally a commerce town and an important source of medicinal balsam.
 The arid desert climate has kept some of the archeological ruins well-preserved to this day, helping scientists trace its history throughout the years.

 Ein Gedi in the Bible